100daysofkubernetes/100DaysOfKubernetes/src/start/pods.md

 Pods are the smallest unit in a Kubernetes cluster; which encompass one or more application ⇒ it represents processes running on a cluster.
 Pods are used to manage your application instance.

+Here is a quick summary of what a Pod is and its responsibilities:
 - In our nodes, and within our Kubernetes cluster, the smallest unit that we can work with are pods.
-- Containers are part of a larger object, which is the pod
+- Containers are part of a larger object, which is the pod.
+We can have one or multiple containers within a pod.
-- Each container within a pod share an IP address, storage and namespace — each container usually has a distinct role inside the pod
+- Each container within a pod share an IP address, storage and namespace — each container usually has a distinct role inside the pod.
-- Note that pods usually operate on a higher level than containers; there are more of an abstraction of the processes within a container than the container itself
+- Note that pods usually operate on a higher level than containers; there are more of an abstraction of the processes within a container than the container itself.
-- A pod can also run multiple containers; all containers are started in parallel ⇒ this makes it difficult to know which process started before another
+- A pod can also run multiple containers; all containers are started in parallel ⇒ this makes it difficult to know which process started before another.
-- Usually, one pod is used per container process; reasons to run two containers within a pod might be logging purposes
+- Usually, one pod is used per container process; reasons to run two containers within a pod might be logging purposes.
 - *nitContainers* can be used to ensure some containers are ready before others in a pod.
 To support a single process running in a container, you may need logging, a proxy, or special adapter.
 These tasks are often handled by other containers in the same Pod.
 - Usually each pod has one IP address
 - You may find the term *sidecar* for a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary application container may have this ability.

 **Running multiple containers in one pod**